BitcoinBonfire/DIY-Bitcoin/README.md

 ### Bitcoin Core

 1. Download Core.
 Go to https://bitcoincore.org/en/releases/, click on release you would like to download then click on first link (ie ...bin/bitcoin-core-XX.X).
 Save to Downloads Folder.
+NOTE: Downloading through TOR Browser will prompt you to save in their browser/Downloads folder by default which is confusing when you think it went to your home/Downloads folder.
+I always select home/Downloads location to keep things consistent.
 2. Whichever version you go with, download the SHA256SUMS and SHA256SUMS.asc within the same release bin to your Downloads Folder.
 3. Load up trusted builders/keys to verify through GPG
 	- Go to https://bitcoin.org/en/full-node#linux-instructions